SyntaxicalEcho/SyntaxicalEcho/README.md

 # Hi, I’m @SyntaxicalEcho

-- I’m interested in hacking, cybersecurity, and web development.
+I’m interested in hacking, cybersecurity, and web development.

-- I’m currently learning how to exploit vulnerabilities.
+I don't post much on here, but when I do, it's usually an offhand project.

-- It's nice to meet you.
-Cya!
+Hopefully you enjoy them.

 <!---
 SyntaxicalEcho/SyntaxicalEcho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.